Aantrreksh/sql-query/catalog_management.md

 SHOW TABLES LIKE '*cus*'
 ```

-It is not possible to to create a different namespace than *default*.
+It is not possible to use a different namespace than *default*.
 {: note}

 To clean up catalog entries for unused data, use the `DROP TABLE` statement.